railwayapp/docs/src/pages/develop/services.md

 ## Deleting a Service

 You can delete your service by opening the project's settings and navigating to the danger page.

+## Service Icons

+Within the Command + K context menu, you can change the default service icon to something else.
+The list of available icons are pulled from our [devicons](https://devicons.railway.app/) service.